FTWinston/react-breadcrumb-router/README.md

 #### useBreadcrumb

 This hook adds a crumb into the breadcrumb trail.
+It will be removed again if the component calling this hook stops rendering.

 - `title` (string|component) Text or component to display for this breadcrumb.